carpentries-incubator/high-dimensional-stats-r/episodes/09-hierarchical.md

 # Creating a dendrogram using R

 Dendograms are useful tools to visualise the grouping of points and clusters into bigger clusters.
-We can create and plot dendrograms in R using the `hclust` function which takes a distance matrix as input and creates the associated tree using hierarchical clustering.
+We can create and plot dendrograms in R using `hclust()` which takes a distance matrix as input and creates the associated tree using hierarchical clustering.
 Here we create some example data to carry out hierarchical clustering.